wultra/.github/CONTRIBUTING.md

-# Welcome to Wultra contributing guide
+# Welcome to Wultra Contributing Guide

 Thank you for investing your time in contributing to our project!